 The Space Needle is Seattle’s best-known icon.
 Of course, you have to see it whether you’re here for a day or a week.
-However, if you plan to do Seattle on the cheap, you may want to skip going up to get the view as it’s not cheap and it will require precious time.
+However, if you plan to do Seattle on the cheap, you may want to skip going up to get the view as that is anything but cheap and it will take up precious time while you wait in an inevitably long line.
 If the day is sunny and clear, though, the view is pretty cool and features bodies of water from Lake Union to Lake Washington to the Puget Sound, and Mt.
 Rainier in the distance to top it all off.

 - From Pier 50 where the water taxi drops you off, you’ll be very close to Pioneer Square where the Underground Tour is located.
 The tour is interesting, but depending how limited your time is, it may be better to stay above ground.